 - The Student Application will ask the student to designate who is going to be completing the Parent Application.
 Because the Parent Application is extensive, we strongly recommend it be completed by the parent directly.
 This will reduce the likelihood that inaccurate information is provided that will delay the processing of your application for aid.
 However, we recognize that in some cases the student may need to complete the parent application on behalf of the parental household.

-- The final page of the student application is an automatically generated list of ALL of your answers on a summary page titled, “Review Unsubmitted Application”.
-Please review this list carefully, edit your answers if necessary, and scroll to the bottom to click SUBMIT when you are certain they are correct.
+- The final page of the student application is an automatically generated list of ALL of your answers on a summary page.
+Please review this list carefully, click previous to make any edits to your answers if necessary, and scroll to the bottom to click SUBMIT when you are certain all answers are correct.

 - Once your Student Application is submitted, several things happen simultaneously.